ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # where it's also unclear if that should turn into AA, AB, AC, .., AZ, BA, BB, BC, .., ZZ
    # or AA, BB, .., ZZ
    #
-   # bigASub is a CSIRO/ASCAP record type, doesn't hurt to add that to the shared configuration
+   # bigASub is a CSIRO/ASCAP record type, doesn't hurt to add that to the shared configurationData
    #
    # scalcout is a bit unfortunate since there is no shortcut for INAA-INLL.
    #